shabin5785/Webpack_Learn/README.md

 - Webpack can be used to solve these issues. **Webpack takes all these small files and converts to a one big file, while maintaing the order**.

 - Webpack can handle things like css preprocessing, ugigy etc. But these are sub tasks.
 Main task is one given above.

+**Webpack Basics**

+- In JS each separate file has its own scope.
+So we cannto access fns of one file from another.
+WE use module systems to link the file or inter communicate.
+There are many systems, 3 of the common are
+- commonJs : Implemented in nodeJS,  require and module.exports
+- AMD : more commonly implemented in front end apps, define and require
+- ES2015: import and export